niallquirke/TradSessions.ie/README.md

 # TradSessions.ie

-Platform for finding, sharing and rating Irish trad sessions.
+A platform to find, share and review Irish traditional music sessions.